tidepool-org/development/cmd/README.md

 ## Authentication

 `tpctl` interacts with several external services on your behalf.
 To do so, `tpctl` must authenticate itself.
-If you look at the `tpctl` script, you will see what directories it mounts and what environment variables it requires:

-We explain these below.
+To do so, `tpctl` must access your credentials stored on your local machine.
+This explains the need for the numerous directories that are mounted into the Docker container.
+We explain these in detail below.
 If the assumptions we make are incorrect for your environment, please amend the file accordingly.

 ### GitHub
 In order to update your Git configuration repo with the tags of new versions of Docker images that you use, you must provide a [GitHub personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) that provides